mohammadaliat/mohammadaliat/README.md

 # 👋 Hi, I'm Mohammad Ali

-I'm a passionate freelance web designer and a higher secondary (+1) student, currently pursuing a BS degree in Data Science & Artificial Intelligence.
+I'm a passionate freelance web designer and a higher secondary (+1) student.
+I have completed the IIT Madras School Connect Program in Data Science and AI—an introduction to the IITM BS in Data Science and Applications curriculum.
 I love crafting beautiful, responsive websites and building practical programming solutions.
 I’m always exploring new technologies and contributing to open-source projects—Git is my daily companion!

 ---

 ## 🚀 About Me
 - **Freelancer** in web design
-- **Student:** Higher Secondary (+1) & BS in DS & AI
+- **Student:** Higher Secondary (+1)
+- **Completed:** IIT Madras School Connect Program in Data Science and AI
 - **Open-source contributor** & Git enthusiast
 - **Lifelong learner:** Always exploring new tech!